tu-team/2/doc/design_specification-3/index.md

 # Design specification 3.0

-The purpose of this design to make TU as a Universal framework.
+The purpose of this design to make TU as a Universal framework and use it in [Robot Dream](https://github.com/research-team/robot-dream/blob/master/doc/architecture.md)) direct and indirect translation.

 ## Application
-Will be used for translation from the robotics system to NEUCOGAR (b) system for direct and indirect translation [Robot Dream project] (https://github.com/research-team/robot-dream/blob/master/doc/architecture.md).
+Will be used for translation from the robotics system to NEUCOGAR (b) system for direct and indirect translation [Robot Dream project](https://github.com/research-team/robot-dream/blob/master/doc/architecture.md).

 ![High level overview](RD_Life_cycle.png)
 Overall robotic system life-cycle is divided into two phases: *wake* (day) and *dream* (night).